ziirish/burp-ui/docs/buimonitor.rst

 ::

-    # for the async backend
+    # for the parallel backend
     gunicorn -b 0.0.0.0:5000 -w 2 'burpui:create_app(conf="path/to/burpui.cfg")'
     # for the burp2 backend
     gunicorn -k gevent -b 0.0.0.0:5000 -w 2 'burpui:create_app(conf="path/to/burpui.cfg")'

-.. info:: The `async`_ backend is not compatible with gevent hence the different
+.. info:: The `parallel`_ backend is not compatible with gevent hence the different
           launching command.

 Here are the results: